fkromer/hypothesis-ros/CONTRIBUTING.md

 ### Contribution guidelines and standards

-Before sending your pull request for [review](https://github.com/fkromer/rospbt/pulls), make sure your changes are consistent with the guidelines and follow the `rospbt` coding style.
+Before sending your pull request for [review](https://github.com/fkromer/hypothesis-ros/pulls), make sure your changes are consistent with the guidelines and follow the `hypothesis-ros` coding style.

 #### General guidelines and philosophy for contribution